16 Tips for Saving a Ton of Money on Hotel Rooms

 Know the area’s price trends

 The best price for your city depends on where you’re staying, says Meitis.
 “Business cities like New York and Washington tend to have higher rates during the week when business travelers are more likely to stay versus the weekend when leisure travelers may come into town,” he says.
 “Orlando and Miami, on the other hand, are more likely to have lower rates during the week.”
 If you’re locked into certain dates, figure out which areas of the city you can expect low rates, suggests Bino Chua, founder of travel blog I Wander.
 For instance, the French Quarter of New Orleans might be expensive on weekends, but a 15-minute walk to the business district downtown will offer substantially better prices, he says.
-Learn the 12 best off-season travel deals you can book now.

 If you’re traveling with a group, you might be better off divvying the price of a vacation home instead of shelling out for individual rooms.
 “Splitting the cost of a three or four bedroom home where you aren’t forced to eat in a restaurant for three meals a day can make a huge difference to your budget,” says Meitis.
 (Just don’t make these 14 mistakes when booking a vacation rental!)
 If you’re doing a solo or couples trip, consider a hostel, suggests Elizabeth.
 And no, they aren’t just for 20-some backpackers.
 Some hostels offer private rooms with their own bathrooms at a lower fare than you’d get at a standard hotel.